robertorosero/pyhtonmig/Doc/library/string.rst

 .. index:: module: re

-The :mod:`string` module contains a number of useful constants and classes, as well as some deprecated legacy functions that are also available as methods on strings.
+The :mod:`string` module contains a number of useful constants and classes for string formatting.
 In addition, Python's built-in string classes support the sequence type methods described in the :ref:`typesseq` section, and also the string-specific methods described in the :ref:`string-methods` section.
 To output formatted strings, see the :ref:`string-formatting` section.
 Also, see the :mod:`re` module for string functions based on regular expressions.

 String constants